tvdburgt/listkeys/README.md

 $ go get github.com/tvdburgt/listkeys
 ```

-Or install the [http://bit.ly/listkeys](binary) directly, if you don't have Go installed.
+Or download the [binary](http://bit.ly/listkeys) directly, if you don't have Go
+installed.

 ## Usage